Welcome to New York!

 An organic grocery store - five actually! - stand all in a row.
 Ready-made falafel!
 Drug stores with their freezer doors open!
 Twenty shades of gray with pops of red and green from the trees lining the streets overcrowded with old cars with the windows rolled down.

 The food carts sizzle with steam and while the smoke and the smell reel in customers, it also makes it hotter.
 An industrial fan connected to an outlet five orange extension cords away huffs warm air into the metal box, keeping its sole occupant alive long enough to flip, assemble, push, collect, and wrap continuously into the midafternoon.
-Women with bobs say ‘thanks’ and tip just enough before crossing the street, talking loudly with their hands, angry at something.
+Women with bobs say ‘thanks’ and tip just enough before crossing the street, talking loudly with their hands, angry at something or everything.
 Construction workers - this being their only day off - standing awkwardly in the shade of the Chase Bank hold open their shirts so the onions and the bread and the sweat collide together until the chef chases them off with a greasy spatula.
 You must protect what is yours.

 Unknown languages are batted back and forth like a ball against the schoolyard's brick-wall and then vanish in the human mass, squirming and unsteady.
 People buzz like horse flies.
 First dates, second dates, a beautiful girl in a beautiful dress walks with a man who looks oddly familiar.
 (Maybe you know him - the city is large, but it isn’t very big!).
 Untied shoelaces and mustard stains and water spurting from hydrants and cooling units shoved precariously in half-open windows drip drip drip to the city-wise kindergarteners below, who stomp in the puddles despite their tired mother's wishes.

 Green, rambling, full of modern love.
 The New York Times seeks inspiration here.
 It’s true!
 Every week, the news changes, but how journalists feel about Central Park does not: it is a godsend.
 It’s a Saturday, so you may not fit - don’t take offense, it’s the place the city likes to escape itself, just smoosh yourself in next to the hippies and the newlyweds and the 1 year AA celebrations.
-Nine million working people seeking refuge all at the same time in the same place; what else, tell me, is more human?
+Nine million working people seeking refuge all at the same time in the same place; what else, tell me, is more human than that?